 Hello friend!
 Today I thought I’d write a bit about my process and why I don’t buy new timber for Bough & Burrow products.
 Using wood that’s already in circulation keeps material out of landfill and reduces demand on standing trees.
 Reclaimed material is also far more interesting (if a little more labour intensive) to work with — wood that’s lived a life has character that commercial timber simply doesn’t.
 Another great advantage is that the material itself is mostly free, you just have to have an eye for spotting it.

-Most of what I use comes from hazel and willow — both coppiced at 100 Acer Conservation Project, a rare wet woodland in the Cotswolds where I volunteer and where most of my wood seasons before it comes to the workshop.
+A lot of what I use comes from hazel and willow coppice — both grown at 100 Acer Conservation Project, a rare wet woodland in the Cotswolds where I’ve been volunteering for around 3 years.

-As well as coppiced material, I find wind-fallen wood, by-products of tree surgery and salvaged materials from a variety of local sources.
+As well as coppiced material, I am always on the lookout for wind-fallen wood, by-products of tree surgery and salvaged materials from a variety of local sources.
 Some of my best-selling pieces have been wood slice mosaics mounted on boards cut from a gate that had been standing since the early 1990s — itself built from old pallets.
-The wood had spent years as a pallet in logistics and warehousing before becoming a garden gate, with coat after coat of preservative applied over the decades.
+The wood had lived a life as a pallet in logistics and warehousing before becoming a gate, with coat after coat of preservative applied over the decades.
 By the time I cleaned it up, the patina was gorgeous.
 That kind of surface takes time and is very hard to reproduce authentically.

 The Problem With “New” Wood